Spine Surgeons conducting a Cervical spine procedure

 Recovery Period:

 The recovery period following surgical treatment varies depending on the specific procedure performed and individual patient factors.
-Generally, patients may need several weeks to months for initial recovery, with a gradual return to normal activities under the guidance of healthcare professionals.
+Generally, patients may need several weeks to months for initial recovery.
+Over time, there will be a gradual return to normal activities under the guidance of healthcare professionals.

 Southwest Scoliosis and Spine Institute: